HazemKhaled/Magento2i18nTools/README.md

 # Is it working?

-I translated around 50% of Arabic and Turkish using this tool.
+I translated around 50% of Arabic and Turkish using this tool, check uploads on my [crowdin.com profile](https://crowdin.com/profile/hazem.khaled/activity).

 ## How to?